 The Best-Preserved Pair of Skis from Prehistory

 We have found the best-preserved pair of skis from prehistory!
-Back in 2014, the Secrets of the Ice program found an exceptional pre-Viking ski, 1300 years old, at the Digervarden Ice patch in Norway.
+Back in 2014, the Secrets of the Ice programme found an exceptional pre-Viking ski, 1300 years old, at the Digervarden Ice Patch in Norway.
 The ski was complete, including the binding – one of only two skis from prehistory in this condition.
 Ever since, we have monitored the ice patch, hoping and praying for the second ski of the pair to melt out.
 Now it has happened!
 The new ski is even better preserved than the first one!
 It is an unbelievable find.

 Then a storm descended on our high mountains before we were able to return with proper equipment and a larger team.
-Along with it came snowfall – just what we wanted to avoid.
+Along with it came snowfall – just what we had wanted to avoid.
 We could do nothing but wait and hope that the snowfall had not buried the ski beyond our reach.
-Conducting fieldwork in the high mountains in late September is marginal business.
+Conducting fieldwork in the high mountains in late September is a marginal business.

 The team prepares before the hike up to the Digervarden ice patch.
 From left: Julian Post-Melbye (Museum of Cultural History), Espen Finstad (Secrets of the Ice, co-director), Mai Bakken (Norwegian Mountain Center), Øystein Rønning Andersen (Secrets of the Ice, partly hidden), Dag Inge Bakke (Norwegian Mountain Center), Runar Hole (Secrets of the Ice) and Shira the dog.
 Photo: Andreas Christoffer Nilsson, secretsoftheice.com.